-If the installation is ended in at least the COMMON_SETUP state, the tech-support tool runs under all OpenStack nodes (Compute, Control and Storage) and does the following for the given configuration:
+If the installation is ended in at least the COMMON\SETUP state, the tech-support tool runs under all OpenStack nodes (Compute, Control and Storage) and does the following for the given configuration :

-- Gather the contents of /usr/lib/docker-storage-setup file if exists. - Run docker info command and collect the output. - Run my_script.sh and collect the output.
-The my_script.sh is an example of a bash script which is previously added to the /root/openstack-configs/tech-support/custom-scripts directory. - Collect the output of docker inspect and docker logs for all containers. - Collect the files in /var/log inside the logstash container (if there is container with that name).
-This is equivalent to running the following command (where /tmp indicates a temporary location where the tech-support tool gathers all the information): docker cp logstash{tag}:/var/log//tmp. - Collect the output of the command docker exec logstash{{tag}}: ls -l.
+- · Gather the contents of /usr/lib/docker-storage-setup file if exists. - Run docker info command and collect the output. - Run my\script.sh and collect the output.
+The my\script.sh is an example of a bash script which is previously added to the /root/openstack-configs /tech-support/custom-scripts directory. - Collect the output of docker inspect and docker logs for all containers. - Collect the files in /var/log inside the logstash container (if there is container with that name).
+This is equivalent to running the following command (where /tmp indicates a temporary location where the tech-support tool gathers all the information): docker cp logstash\{tag}:/var/log/ /tmp. - Collect the output of the command docker exec logstash\{{tag}}: Is -I.